UPPMAX/R-python-julia-matlab-HPC/docs/python/interactivePython.rst

    - Rackham: ``naiss2024-22-107``
    - Kebnekaise: ``hpc2n2024-025``

-There are several ways to run Python interactively
+There are several ways to run Python interactively:

 - Directly on the login nodes: **only** do this for short jobs that do not take a lot of resources
 - As an interactive job on the computer nodes, launched via the batch system